trezor/trezor-firmware/README.md

 ### Linux

-For flashing firmware to blank device (without bootloader) by `make flash`, or `make flash STLINKv21=1` if using a ST-LINK/V2.1 interface.
+For flashing firmware to blank device (without bootloader) use `make flash`, or `make flash STLINKv21=1` if using a ST-LINK/V2.1 interface.

 #### Debian/Ubuntu